sensu/sensu-docs/content/sensu-go/6.1/operations/maintain-sensu/upgrade.md

 ![Sensu web UI warning when the entity limit is reached][3]

 If your Sensu instance includes more than 100 entities, [contact Sales][4] to learn how to upgrade your installation and increase your limit.
-See [our blog announcement][5] for more information about our usage policy.
+Read [our blog announcement][5] for more information about our usage policy.

 ## Upgrade Sensu clusters from 5.7.0 or earlier to 5.8.0 or later